IlayMenahem/grobnerRl/material/Grobner model.md

 here are a few considerations for the model

-1. invariance to the order of the polynomials in the input set
+1. there should be respect to symetries of the input, the symetries are the order of the polynomials, monomials.
-2. the naming of the variables shouldn't change the output
-3. the model should be able to accept a set of polynomials without restrictions on the number of polynomials, variables or the degree of the polynomials
+2. the model should be able to accept a set of polynomials without restrictions on the number of polynomials, variables or the degree of the polynomials

 model structure